 1. Wall Push-Ups- Show the student how to push against the wall while doing “push-ups” from a standing position.
 This is a great heavy work activity, or a quick “brain break” activity that provides proprioceptive input for heavy work for improved focus, calming, and self-regulation.

-2. Desk Fidget- Use a DIY fidget or a store bought hand fidget toy to allow the child tactile sensory or proprioceptive input to the hands for improved attention and focus while sitting and performing desk work.
+2. Desk Fidget- Use a DIY fidget or a store bought hand fidget toy (affiliate link) to allow the child tactile sensory or proprioceptive input to the hands for improved attention and focus while sitting and performing desk work.

 3. Chair Push-Ups- Allow the child to push up from the seat with his arms, keeping the elbows strait.
 Pushing up through the arms provides proprioceptive heavy work through the upper body.